The Outsiders (musical): San Diego (2023)

 The musical was originally announced in 2019 and was set to premiere at the Goodman Theatre in Chicago directed by Liesl Tommy with a performance run scheduled from June 20, 2020, until August 2, 2020, that was canceled due to the COVID-19 pandemic.
 A prior workshop was held in 2022 with Casey Likes as Ponyboy.
 The musical premiered at the La Jolla Playhouse on February 19, 2023, and closed April 9, 2023, after extending a week due to high ticket sales.
-The principal cast included Brody Grant as Ponyboy Curtis, Sky Lakota-Lynch as Johnny Cade, Ryan Vasquez as Darrel Curtis, and Jason Schmidt as Sodapop Curtis.
+The principal cast included Brody Grant as Ponyboy Curtis, Sky Lakota-Lynch as Johnny Cade, Da'Von T. Moody as Dallas Winston, Ryan Vasquez as Darrel Curtis, and Jason Schmidt as Sodapop Curtis.

-Broadway (2024)
+Broadway (2024-present)

 The production transferred to Broadway with the same creative team.
 The show began previews on March 16, 2024, at the Bernard B. Jacobs Theatre and opened on April 11, 2024.
 Among the show's producers are actresses LaChanze and Angelina Jolie, as well as The Araca Group, Francis Ford Coppola under his American Zoetrope banner, and Warner Bros.
 Theatre Ventures.
 Other producers include Betsy Dollinger, Cristina Marie Vivenzio, The Shubert Organization, Marylee Fairbanks, Debra Martin Chase and others.
-The show was directed by Danya Taymor, niece of director Julie Taymor.
+The show was directed by Danya Taymor, niece of The Lion King director Julie Taymor.
 Choreography was by brothers Rick and Jeff Kuperman.
 Scenography was by AMP featuring Tatiana Kahvegian.
 Costumes were by Sarafina Bush with music direction and orchestrations by Matt Hinkely.
 Jack Viertel served as creative director for the project.
 Tilly Evans-Krueger was the associate choreographer and dance captain for the ensemble.
 Before moving to Broadway, the cast traveled to Tulsa, Oklahoma to see the real-life places and inspiration behind the original story.
 Opening night reviews were mixed-to-positive, mostly praising the script, score, choreography and Brody Grant's performance.
 The original Broadway cast recording was released digitally by Masterworks Broadway/Sony Masterworks on May 22, 2024, followed by physical CD and Vinyl releases on June 28 and August 9 respectively.
 The album ranked number 1 on the Billboard Cast Albums chart for the week of July 27, 2024.
 On March 7, 2025, Alex Joseph Grayson took over the principal role of Dallas Winston.
 On September 21, 2025, Brody Grant played his final performance as Ponyboy, having understudy Trevor Wayne go into the role permanently.
+On March 15, 2026, original principal cast members Trevor Wayne, Sky Lakota-Lynch, Alex Joseph Grayson, Brent Comer, Jason Schmidt, Kevin William Paul, Renni Anthony Magee, and SarahGrace Mariani departed the show.

-North American Tour (2025)
+North American Tour (2025-present)

-On May 29, 2024, it was announced that the show will embark on a North American Tour beginning in Fall 2025 at the Tulsa Performing Arts Center in Tulsa, Oklahoma following previews at Shea's Performing Arts Center in Buffalo, New York.
-In August 2025, dates have been announced, and performances began on September 17, 2025.
+On May 29, 2024, it was announced that the show would embark on a North American Tour beginning in fall 2025 at the Tulsa Performing Arts Center following previews at Shea's Performing Arts Center in Buffalo, New York.
+Performances began September 17, 2025.
+In May 2026, it was announced that touring production of The Outsiders has recouped it's $11 million capitalization costs after just 29 weeks on the road.